-In today’s secondary market, Imaging equipment in general and MRI Machines specifically can range wildly in value.
-If you have a system for sale, or are considering upgrading in the next 3-6 months, you owe it to yourself to get a “read” on today’s market value.
+Have you found yourself asking “How much is my MRI machine worth?” lately?
+In today’s secondary market, Imaging equipment in general, and MRI Machines specifically, can range wildly in value.
+If you have a system for sale, or are considering upgrading in the next 3-6 months, you owe it to yourself to get a read on today’s market value.

-Keep in mind, it’s a global marketplace – older systems that might not be interesting to buyers in the USA or Europe can and do have value elsewhere, but the year of manufacture DOES make a difference.
+Keep in mind, it’s a global marketplace – older systems that might not be interesting to buyers in the USA or Europe can and do have value elsewhere, but the year of manufacture does make a difference.
 If you are asking for a value for your equipment, please know the year it was manufactured (not just the year of installation or the year you bought it).

 In the USA and other developed countries, there is always competition up the street and marketing can make a difference.
 Having said that, from a “magnet” perspective, 1.5 Tesla is still king and 1.5T MRI’s constitute the vast majority of all pre-owned MRI machines sold worldwide.
 The difference maker from a power standpoint is the gradients.
 Know your gradient amplitude (in mT/m) and the slew rate (in mT/m/ms).
 Buzzwords like “Echospeed” (GE), “Quantum” (Siemens), and “Nova” (Philips) are difference makers, so be sure to include them as well.

 Got some MRI coils that are outside the standard set?
 Breast, Cardiac, Angio, and Neurovascular can make a difference to potential buyers and can enhance the value of your system.
-Don’t just list the coils from the invoice or original quote – it is recommended that you do a physical check or verify with the MRI Tech to make sure the list is 100% accurate.
+Don’t just list the coils from the invoice or original quote – it is recommended that you do a physical check or verify with the MRI tech to make sure the list is 100% accurate.
 It saves headaches later if an inspection identifies missing or broken coils.
-If you have 8 channel coils (or greater) please note that.
+If you have 8-channel coils (or greater) please note that.

 So all the best with your project, and at the end of the day, remember this: